All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Immune Balance: Why It Matters

-A healthy immune system is not simply a "strong" one.
-Optimal immune function depends on balance: the ability to mount a robust response against pathogens while avoiding excessive inflammation that damages the body's own tissues.
+A healthy immune system isn't simply a "strong" one.
+Optimal immune function depends on balance: the ability to mount a strong response against pathogens while avoiding excessive inflammation that damages the body's own tissues.

 Immune dysregulation takes two forms.
 An underactive immune system leaves the body vulnerable to infections and slows wound healing.
 An overactive immune system drives chronic inflammation, autoimmune disease, and tissue damage.
 Age-related immune decline (immunosenescence) often combines both problems: weakened pathogen defense alongside increased chronic inflammation.